The Sound and the Fury (1959 film): Production

 In September 1955 the novel was optioned by Jerry Wald who had a deal at Columbia.
 The previous month Wald optioned the Faulkner story, Soldier's Pay.
 In August 1956 Wald announced he had purchased the screen rights and would make it for 20th Century Fox, and that the team of Harriet Frank and Irvin Ravitch would do the adaptation.
 Wald had a tendency to film older novels; he said he took advice from a survey of librarians throughout the country to see what older books were "perennial favorites" with readers.
 Wald offered the leading roles of Jason and Candace to Laurence Olivier and Vivien Leigh.

 In January 1957 Gregory Peck signed to star with filming to begin in June.
 Audrey Hepburn was sought to co star and Jose Quintero to direct.
 Quintero turned down the film, By May 1957 Martin Ritt was signed to direct and Wald was going to make another Faulkner tale as well, The Hamlet, which became The Long Hot Summer.
 Ritt did it under a two-picture contract with Fox.

 Eventually Ritt filmed Long Hot Summer first.

 In December 1957 filming was postponed due to difficulties in casting.
 Lana Turner was to star as Caddy.

 In January 1958 Yul Brynner signed to star.

 Release

 In October 1958 Wald declared the film would be as popular as Peyton Place.

 The film opened at the RKO Pantages Theatre at the end of March 1959 and grossed $13,000 in its first week.

 Reception

 Bosley Crowther of The New York Times wrote that the film "lacks texture" and is "sentiment-dappled and synthetic".
 The negative reception may also have been partly due to Joanne Woodward's being so much older than the character she played; at almost 30 years old, it was hard to find her believable as a 17-year-old girl.

+Filmink called it "dreadful, over acted."